The HistoryAccess.com Interview:

 A. I saw something similar at the Metropolitan Museum of Art – boxes about art topics.
 It seemed like history would lend itself to a multimedia kit.

-Q. OK, so, I have a History in a Box here titled “Abraham Lincoln: People, Places, Politics: History in a Box.”
-Let me describe it as I open it.
+Q. I have a one here titled “Abraham Lincoln: People, Places, Politics: History in a Box.”
 It’s a box made from heavy cardboard.
 It’s the size of a small briefcase.
 It weighs probably a couple of pounds.
 It’s got a carrying handle.

 A. We produced that one this year in anticipation of the bicentennial of Lincoln’s birth in 2009.
 It’s the second History in a Box.
 The first was “The Founding Era.”